 In addition, dishwashers monitor themselves to make sure everything is running properly.
 A timer (or a small computer) regulates the length of each cycle.
 A sensor detects the water and air temperature to prevent the dishwasher from overheating or damaging your dishes.
 Another sensor can tell if the water level gets too high and activates the draining function to keep the dishwasher from overflowing.
 Some dishwashers even have sensors that can detect the dirtiness of the water coming off the dishes.
 When the water is clear enough, the dishwasher knows the dishes are clean.

 When the washing and rinsing is finished, the water drains down to the basin again, where the pump propels the water out of the dishwasher.
-Depending on the type of dishwasher, the drain water might go right into the pipes under your sink, or travel up a hose into your sink itself.
+Depending on the type of dishwasher, the drained water might go right into the pipes under your sink or into your garbage disposal.

 The final step in a wash cycle is optional — the dry cycle.
 The heating element at the bottom of the dishwasher heats the air inside to help the dishes dry.
 Some people just let them dry without heat to save energy.